 On the other hand, the VPN application provides a second security layer to prevent attacks on your actual port.
 Thankfully, modern VPN services offer the same security levels as other features as well.
-That added layer is handy if you implement protocols like VPN for Netflix unblocking.
+That added layer is handy if you implement protocols like VPN for streaming content on Netflix.
 Some of the benefits of getting a VPN to include:

 · A VPN service would mask your IP address to prevent third parties from tracking you during your browsing sessions.

-· It allows you to bypass ISP-enforced bandwidth restrictions you might have on your network connection.
+· It allows you to stream or surf with no bandwidth limitations on your network connection.

 · You get to choose from different servers for file sharing and tunneling.